KnightRider-hash/RV32I-Single-Cycle-Core/README.md

 ---

 ## 🔌 SoC & Peripheral Integration
-To interface with external hardware, the base CPU was expanded to support a custom **UART Transmitter (TX)** peripheral.
+To interface with external hardware, the base CPU was expanded to support a custom **Universal Asynchronous Receiver-Transmitter (UART)** peripheral.
-* **MMIO Implementation:** The UART TX module is mapped directly to the core's memory interface, allowing the CPU to transmit data using standard `store` instructions.
+* **MMIO Implementation:** The UART is mapped directly to the core's memory interface, allowing the CPU to transmit data using standard `store` instructions.
 * **Hardware/Software Co-Design:** Successfully executed a custom bare-metal assembly program that polls the UART's `tx_ready` status register to continuously transmit the string `"Rider\r\n"` to a serial terminal.

 ---

 ## ⚡ Hardware Prototyping & Silicon Validation
-The complete RTL design (RV32I Core + UART TX) has been successfully synthesized and deployed to physical hardware to validate timing and logic gate utilization.
+The complete RTL design (RV32I Core + UART) has been successfully synthesized and deployed to physical hardware to validate timing and logic gate utilization.

 **Hardware Stack:** Gowin Tang Primer 25K FPGA